Ryan1016/Ryan/index.md

 ﻿---
 layout: page
-title: I'm loyal to nothing except the dream.
+title: Do what you most want to do.
 showtag:
-- 分类
+- 程序设计
 ---
+> "I'm loyal to nothing except the dream."   --Captain America

+> "With great power comes great responsibility"   --Spider-man

+> "I don't think that bolt of lightning struck you, Barry.
+I think it chose you." --The Flash

 ## 近期